fuankarion/Vision17/Lab4-HybridImages/Readme.md

 ## Examples

+Notice how the folowing images look different when viewed from far (or zoomed out), than when looking at close range (or zoomed in).

 ![Dolphin - Car](DolphinCarHybrid.jpg)

 ![Jaguar - Tiger](JaguarTigerHybrid.jpg)

-Notice how these images look different when viewed from far (or zoomed out), than when looking at close range.

 ## Short Introduction